TSTMKRSAfrica/nextjs-ab-test/README.md

 ## Testing
 We use Enzyme with Jest to test this package.
-To run these tests, run `npm run test` and the tests will automatically be run.
+To run these tests, run `npm run test` and the tests will automatically run.

 ### Coverage
-These tests are run against the latest version of Node and React.
+These tests are run using:
+- Node: v14.15.4
+- NPM: v7.5.6
+- React: 16.13.1 and above
+- Jest: 26.6.2 and above
+- Enzyme: 3.11.0 and above

 ## Alternative Libs
 - [@marvelapp/react-ab-test](https://www.npmjs.com/package/@marvelapp/react-ab-test)